Waffle House has its own storm center.

 Why Does Waffle House Have A Storm Center?

-The company notes on its website it "has 1,600 restaurants stretching from the mid-Atlantic to Florida and across the Gulf Coast, leaving it particularly vulnerable to hurricanes."
+The company notes on its website that it "has 1,600 restaurants stretching from the mid-Atlantic to Florida and across the Gulf Coast, leaving it particularly vulnerable to hurricanes."

 Hurricane Laura Makes Landfall On US Gulf Coast